 You can choose to spend a year on placement and gain valuable work experience as a recognised part of any of our bioscience degrees.
 You can test out a career path that you're considering - whether that's in the lab or applying your scientific knowledge and transferable skills in industry, and earn a salary while you're doing it.

 Our students have previously completed their placements with large pharmaceutical companies like GSK and AstraZeneca, developed new chocolate products for Mondelez International, the people behind Cadburys, and worked in conservation for organisations including Kew Gardens and Newquay Zoo.
-And the great thing is that placement students often end up securing permanent jobs with their employer after graduation.
+Placement students often end up securing permanent jobs with their employer after graduation.

 100% of our placement year graduates are in graduate-level work or further study, 15 months after graduation